"Come with me from Lebanon, my bride,

 Tel Dan Nature Reserve is a natural wonder of lush vegetation, mature trees and abundant streams fed by springs, a stark contrast from the normally dry environment of the Land of Israel.

 The trees grow around the streams and create a magnificent canopy of branches over head of the paved walking trails.
 The nature reserve area is 61 acres.
 When combined with the archeological areas, the park extends over 118 acres.
 Dan Spring gushes out annually over than 660.4 billion gallons of water.
 This makes the spring one of the largest in the Middle East and the largest tributary of the Jordan River.

-The Dan Spring consists of other springs: Ein El-Qadi (in Arabic Dan means Judge) and Ein-Lidan (which secured the name, Dan).
+The Dan Spring consists of other springs: Ein El-Qadi (in Arabic Qadi means Judge) and Ein-Lidan (which secured the name, Dan).
 The water temperature is comparatively cold, around 58 F. The springs and streams of the Dan merge within the confines of the reserve into one river which ranges between 19 to 32 ft wide and 32 to 4.5 ft deep.

 There are a variety of trees growing by the banks of the stream including Syrian Ash, willow and Tabor oaks.
 The Oriental Plane tree is also found here, also known as the sycamore or button tree because of its spherical seeds.
 There are also true laurel trees whose leaves were used in ancient Greece to make wreaths for the winners of competitions.
 Poplars were planted by local community farmers.
-Further from the edge of the water, Christ’s Thorn jujube (Paliurus spina-christi) are also growing here, although relatively rare.
-Many traditions claim that Jesus' crown of thorns was made of its branches.
+Further from the edge of the water, Christ’s Thorn jujube (Ziziphus spina-christi) are also growing here, although relatively rare.
+Some traditions claim that Jesus' crown of thorns was made of its branches.